ryanallen/words-of-my-perfect-teacher/README.md

 The fourth truth explains the way through which this can be achieved.
 This essentially [means](#means), on the one hand, the accumulation of [positive action](#positive-action)s, such as venerating and making offerings to the [Buddha](#buddha), [Dharma](#dharma) (his teaching), and [Saṅgha](#saṅgha) (the community of practitioners), and practicing charity and so on; and on the other hand, the practice of meditation, which can directly dispel the root ignorance which is the cause of suffering.
 A practitioner who follows this path with only his own [liberation](#liberation) in mind can attain a high degree of realization and become an [Arhat](#arhat) (one who has overcome the [negative [emotions](#emotions)](#negative-emotions)).
 But this is not full [enlightenment](#enlightenment).
 Only those who have as their motivation the good and ultimate [enlightenment](#enlightenment) of all other beings can attain final Buddhahood.
 Such practitioners, who follow the path of the [Great Vehicle](#great-vehicle) based on compassion, are known as [Bodhisattvas](#bodhisattva).
 A [Bodhisattva](#bodhisattva) who moreover practices the profound and skilful teachings of the [Vajrayāna](#vajrayāna) is able to become fully enlightened in a very short time.

 During his lifetime the [Buddha](#buddha) created a community of monks and nuns who became the core for upholding and continuing the teachings.
-This did not, however, exclude lay men and women as serious followers of the path, and this was reflected in Tibet where, from the 8th century onwards, the community of practitioners comprised two complementary congregations: on the one hand, a very large monastic community, and on the other a strong tradition of practitioners with lay ordination, whether [yogīs](#yogī-or-yoginī) or householders, many of whom would appear to be leading ordinary lives while following an inner spiritual path and eventually attaining full realization.<sup>*</sup> Within the [Nyingmapa](#nyingmapa) tradition monastic ordination is considered a very useful support for the practice, but by no [means](#means) the only way to progress in meditation.
+This did not, however, exclude lay men and women as serious followers of the path, and this was reflected in Tibet where, from the 8th century onwards, the community of practitioners comprised two complementary congregations: on the one hand, a very large monastic community, and on the other a strong tradition of practitioners with lay ordination, whether [yogīs](#yogī-or-yoginī) or householders, many of whom would appear to be leading ordinary lives while following an inner spiritual path and eventually attaining full realization.[^a1] Within the [Nyingmapa](#nyingmapa) tradition monastic ordination is considered a very useful support for the practice, but by no [means](#means) the only way to progress in meditation.
 This is encouraging for those who seriously wish to put the teachings into practice but are unable to involve themselves in a monastic lifestyle.

-<sup>*The 'community of red-robed celibates' (*rab byung ngur smrigs sde*) and 'community of white-clad with long plaited hair' (*gos dkar lcang lo can kyi sde*).</sup>

 Albert Einstein once pointed out that Buddhism was the tradition that he felt fulfilled the criteria he [thought](#thought) necessary for a spiritual path adapted to the twentieth century.
 Today modern physicists are drawing conclusions which approach the doctrines the [Buddha](#buddha) expounded two thousand five hundred years ago.
 While the attractions of materialism have had an adverse effect on traditional spiritual life throughout Asia, there are increasing numbers of people in the West who are showing an interest in the possibilities offered by the [study](#study) and practice of Buddhism.